inbzar/docs/apps/docs/content/modules/regions-and-currencies/regions.md

 ## Introduction

-Regions represent at least one country on your Medusa backend.
+Regions represent at least one country on your InBzar backend.
 They're used to define different business logic and configurations for a set of countries.

 For example, you can enable one payment processor for region A, and a different payment processor for region B. Customers can then use the payment processor enabled in their region.